mp-se/pressuremon/docs/_sources/index.rst.txt

 The analog sensor version require a separate ADC chip to have the needed accuracy.
 This option is still work in progress.

-The codebase for this project is shared with my project GravityMon so the code is stored in the same repository.
-70% of the codebase is the same so it makes sense from a maintenance perspective.

-The github repository can be found here; `PressureMon on Github <https://github.com/mp-se/pressuremon>`_, where the documentation and builds are stored.
-The sensor specific code is also stored here for easier testing and development.
+The github repository can be found here; `PressureMon on Github <https://github.com/mp-se/pressuremon>`_,

 User Interface is stored in this repositiory; `PressureMon-UI on Github <https://github.com/mp-se/pressuremon-ui>`_, where the documentation and builds are stored.
 The sensor specific code is also stored here for easier testing and development.

-The github repository for the source code is; `GravityMon on Github <https://github.com/mp-se/gravitymon>`_

 .. note::
   I don't take responsibility for any errors or issues caused by the software or hardware.